GFYYLP/Reverie/README.md

 ## Status

 Core systems are implemented and running: procedural room generation, emotion parsing, post-processing feedback, snapshot capture, animated flipnotes, and decal projection.
-The remaining work is closing the feedback loops: wiring emotional state into room grammar generation, building the composite scoring pipeline against reference images, and tuning the experience end-to-end.
-No release timeline.
+The remaining work is improving visual presentation and closing the feedback loops: wiring emotional state into room grammar generation, building the composite scoring pipeline against reference images, and tuning the experience end-to-end.